redhat-openstack/octario/README.md

 **Openstack Component Testing Ansible Roles**

-Octario is a collection of Ansible roles and playbooks for testing Openstack Components on RHEL/CentOS.
+Octario is a collection of Ansible roles and playbooks for testing OpenStack Components on RHEL/CentOS.

 It supports the following testers or test frameworks: